HolyLab/GsvdInitialization.jl/README.md

 -----

 ## Citation

-The code is welcomed to be used in your publication, please cite:
+If you find this package useful please cite: